Kitesurfing in Port Douglas and Far North Queensland.

 On average, you should get about 10 knots more than Port Douglas or the Northern beaches.
 The wind just doesn’t stop here.
 This spot is great on low tide, but keep an eye out for the sharp reef around.

 Archers has a free camping grounds, so you can camp right on the beach if you want.
-But you’re in the crocks land, so be crockwise!
+But you’re in the crocks 🐊 land with Annan River is just around the corner, so be crockwise!
 And make sure you lock your food away when you’re out, otherwise the dingo’s will steal your dinner.

 The Cape York Peninsula is a really special part of this country and Elim Beach with Coloured Sands are truly magical spots.
 You can see a lot of photos online, but nothing can prepare you for how idyllic this place really is.